metal1kmonk3y/clusterWebsite/README.md

     domainName/clusterWebsite/server/api/menuItems.json

-Then go to **js/services/serveMenu.js** to change update the service by changing the string in ```$http.get(‘’)``` to
+Then go to **js/services/serveMenu.js** to update the service by changing the string in ```$http.get(‘’)``` to point to where your files actually live:

     return $http.get('domainName/clusterWebsite/server/api/menuItems.json')

-This will make the json file available to the app.
+This will make the JSON file available to the app.
 To check the service, open index.html with a web browser.
 The default menu should be visible now.
-To establish service to all json files, open up each “serveSectionName.js” and update each ```$http.get(‘’)``` to match the location **server/clusterServer.py** mounts it to.
+To establish service to all JSON files, open up each “serveSectionName.js” and update each ```$http.get(‘’)``` to match the location **server/clusterServer.py** mounts it to.
 At this point, the default cluster website is displayed and the content is ready to be edited.

 ## Implementation
-All the content editing will be done in the json files in the **json** folder.
-Each section has its own json file and will be edited from there.
+All the content editing will be done in the JSON files in the **json** folder.
+Each section has its own JSON file and will be edited from there.

 ### Menu
 The menu can be edited from **json/menu_items.json**.
 Start by editing the *title* of the website and favorite icon (*img*).
 To change the title, simply edit the string in the value.
 The favorite icon can be personalized by naming the desired image file “fav_icon.png” then saving it in **img** folder or simply insert the image path.
 The menu can be edited by changing the name attribute of *menuItems*.

 ### Footer
 The footer is very easy to set up.
 Open up **json/footer.json**, then fill in the *organization* and *department* with appropriate values.
 If value is not used, leave it as an empty string.
 For the organization logo (*organization.logo*) replace the image file in **img/org_logo.jpg** and update the path if needed.
 The *top_button* text can also be entered here, if it is empty it will still work.
 Therefore, to delete this button go to the footer section in **index.html** (towards the bottom of the body).
 There is comment signaling the button’s start and end, comment it out.
-The *support * array holds strings and does not have a cap.
+The *support* array holds strings and does not have a limit to the number of strings or their length.
 The footer will expand up with each addition to the array.

 ![Demo 1](img/demoAn1.png)